major/major.io/content/posts/2021-06-06-a-new-future-for-icanhazip.md

 categories:
 - Blog Posts
 date: '2021-06-06'
-description: Emojis brighten up any message or document. 🌻 Search, select, and use emojis quickly on Linux with rofimoji. 🤗
+description: icanhazip.com lives on with the same mission, but with a new owner 🤗
 images:
 - images/2021-06-16-sunrise-ocean.jpg
 slug: a-new-future-for-icanhazip